 How to make a complaint about your phone services online, by email and by phone.

 Choose a Local Phone Service

 Everything you need to know about choosing a local phone service.

 What to know before you switch providers and what to do about “slamming” (unauthorized switching).

-Message relay services (MRS), video relay services (VRS), and 9-1-1 services for people with disabilities.
+Handsets, message relay services (MRS), Video Relay Service (VRS), and 9-1-1 services for people with disabilities.